faphetS/CloneBook/README.md

 **Clonebook** is a Facebook-inspired social media app built with its core features.
 It was developed as a personal project to showcase my skills as a **Full Stack Developer**.

+Visit the [Live Demo](https://clonebooks.vercel.app) to explore Clonebook Directly.

+⚠️ **Note:** The deployed app may be slow because the frontend, backend, and database are all running on free-tier services.

 ## **Features**

 - **User authentication (JWT-based):** Secure login and registration system using **JSON Web Tokens (JWT)** stored in cookies to manage user sessions.